golanlevin/ExperimentalCapture/docs/final-project-proposal-remarks.md

 Excellent.
 I realize this is connected to your large theater project in process.
 Go go go.

 Are the phones transmitting their location back to a server?
 It would be great if you could create a javascript application that visualized the locations of all the clients.
 That's an interesting and unique "capture" tool in itself.
+That's my "ask" :)

 ---